RaphaelTurtlePower/objc_ios_guides/Creating-a-view-controller.md

 ### Step 2: Organizing within groups

 In XCode, the folder structure within your project directory doesn't matter.
 Instead, you organize your files using "Groups" within XCode.
+Use the Command key (⌘) to select multiple files.

 <img src="http://i.imgur.com/gZn1EXz.gif" height="302" width="292" />